A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \subsection{Outcome model in VBI}

-We define a single experiment to comprise $R=10^3$ repetition of the process of initialization of the NV center, application of the $N_{\pi}$-pulses DD sequence and measurement.
+We define a single experiment to comprise $R=10^3$ repetitions of the process of initialization of the NV center, application of the $N_{\pi}$-pulses DD sequence, and measurement.
 We define the outcome of an experiment as